SmilinOwls/MockStudentDataGenerator/README.md

    - Practice On Handling Data Stream By `tuple<classs T1,class T2,..>` (when reading & writing file **.txt**)
    - Using `rand()` Function To Generate Data Randomly (for every each student's infor)
    - Read A File In `JSON` Format (for address random generator)
-   - Validate Check: Indicate the **Error Line** position in text if wrongly formatted (bonus function)
+   - Validate Check: Indicate The **Error Line** Position In Text If Wrongly Formatted (bonus function)
    - Sort A Vector And Save As A Ranked List In **.csv** Format (bonus function)

 ## Prerequisites